iafisher/polyglot-server/README.md

 whether the recipient is online when the message is sent.

 `message <timestamp> <from> <to> <body>`: Response to the `recv` request.
-The timestamp field contains the UTC time the message was received, in the format e.g. 2018-07-18T17:12:47Z (ISO 8601 format).
+The timestamp field contains the UTC time the message was received by the server, in ISO 8601 format (e.g. 2018-07-18T17:12:47Z).
 The `to` field is included to differentiate broadcast messages, denoted with an asterisk in the `to` field, from direct messages.